Pathogen-Directed Antimicrobial Guide

 1. Indian Council of Medical Research (ICMR).
 Annual Report of the Antimicrobial Resistance Surveillance Network.
 New Delhi: ICMR; 2024/2025.

 2. Clinical and Laboratory Standards Institute (CLSI).
 Performance Standards for Antimicrobial Susceptibility Testing.
-34th ed.
-CLSI Supplement M100; 2024.
+CLSI Supplement M100, 34th ed; 2024.
+[CLSI reissues M100 annually and breakpoints change between editions.
+Confirm the edition your laboratory reports against before acting on a borderline MIC.]

 3. Infectious Diseases Society of America (IDSA).
 Guidance on the Treatment of Antimicrobial-Resistant Gram-Negative Infections.
 2024.